vincentgoh1982/C-Sharp-Tip-and-Example/README.md

 ## Json within Json

 ### Description:
 Create Json with a type of animal information and a string of Json inside.
 The string of json contain different properties of the animal's attribute.
-One example is the generating the json properties and the other example is to read the json properties.
+One example is the generating the json which contains json string.
+The other example is to read the json's object to find the type of animal and convert the json string into object according to the type of animal.

 ### Description:
 Link: | Description: